Marckon History, Family Crest & Coats of Arms

 The surname Marckon was first found in Norfolk at Marsham, a parish, in the union of Aylsham, hundred of South Erpingham.
 The parish dates back to the Domesday Book of 1086 where it was first listed as Marsam.
 Literally the place name means "homestead or village by a marsh," from the Old English words "mersc" + "ham."
 Mersham is a parish, in the union of East Ashford, hundred of Chart and Longbridge, lathe of Shepway.
 The first record of the name was Leofstan aet Merseham c.
 1060 who was listed in the reference Old English Bynames.
 Benjamin de Merseham was listed in the Feet of Fines of Kent in 1236 and John de Marsham was listed in the Coroner Rolls of London in 1336.
 Some of the family were found at Stratton-Strawless in Norfolk since very early times.
 "The Hall, a large mansion of white brick, in a well-wooded park, is the seat of R. Marsham, Esq., in whose family it has remained since the time of Edward the First."

-Important Dates for the Marckon family
+Early History of the Marckon family

 This web page shows only a small excerpt of our Marckon research.
 Another 124 words (9 lines of text) covering the years 1130, 1280, 1510, 1518, 1602, 1685, 1637, 1692, 1679, 1696, 1650, 1703, 1698, 1702, 1685, 1724, 1716, 1708, 1716, 1685 and 1724 are included under the topic Early Marckon History in all our PDF Extended History products and printed products wherever possible.